MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/contextual-search/configuring-contextual-search.md

   ![Stat Instance choosing screenshot from Xbox Developer Portal](../images/contextual_search/config03.png)

   Only stat instances are supported - stat templates are not accepted.
-You should be aware of the visibility you've set for the stat instance (configured in the Stats portion of XDP or Partner Center).
+You should be aware of the visibility you've set for the stat instance (configured in the Stats portion of Partner Center).
 Only stats that are marked as **Open** will appear in third party experiences.

 2. Choose your stat Priority.
 This is a way to delineate the importance of this stat relative to others for search experiences/algorithms.
 Valid values are 1-10 (1 is the highest).
 For this to be ignored, leave as 0 or blank.